empagliflozin and linagliptin (Oral route)

 empagliflozin and linagliptin may cause vaginal yeast infections in women and yeast infections of the penis in men.
 This is more common in patients who have a history of genital yeast infections or in men who are not circumcised.
 Women may have a vaginal discharge, itching, or odor.
 Men may have redness, itching, swelling, or pain around the penis, or a discharge with a strong odor from the penis.
 Check with your doctor right away if you have any of these symptoms.

-empagliflozin and linagliptin may increase risk of having urinary tract infections.
+empagliflozin and linagliptin may increase risk of having urinary tract infections, including pyelonephritis or urosepsis.
 Check with your doctor right away if you have bladder pain, bloody or cloudy urine, difficult, burning, or painful urination, or lower back or side pain.

 empagliflozin and linagliptin may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using empagliflozin and linagliptin.

 empagliflozin and linagliptin may cause severe and disabling joint pain.
 Call your doctor right away if you have severe joint pain while using empagliflozin and linagliptin.

 Make sure any doctor or dentist who treats you knows that you are using empagliflozin and linagliptin. empagliflozin and linagliptin may affect the results of certain medical tests (eg, urine glucose tests may not be accurate).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 empagliflozin and linagliptin Side Effects